 continually active in radio and television consulting completing a number of projects.

-While employed as a staff engineer with a broadcast radio consulting engineering firm in Washington, D.C., I gained considerable
+While employed as a staff engineer with Jules Cohen and Associates radio consulting engineering firm in Washington, D.C., I gained considerable

 knowledge in broadcast radio and television feasibility engineering studies and in preparation of FCC engineering